If you wish to apply for any course you need to attend a Taster Day/Application Day (or a Taster Evening).

 Everyone wishing to apply for a course will need to have completed and submitted an IATE Application Form prior to the group interview (there isn't much time during the day so completion of the form beforehand is recommended).
 Please ensure to affix a passport photo.
 You can download an application form from the link below, there is also one in the Taster Day / Application Day information pack we send you.

-Please hand your completed application form to the registration staff at the start of the Taster Day / Evening.
+Please submit your online application form before attending your Taster Day / Evening.

 If my application/interview is unsuccessful, will I receive feedback?